beholderface/ScreamConverter/README.md

 The second and third characters control what characters zeros and ones get replaced with, if the program is running in arbitrary-character mode.

 Put the text you wish to convert in input.txt, the converted text will appear in output.txt.

+You must create your own input, output, and config files for this to work.